wintechis/temporal-container/src/storage/README.md

 After you patched your container to be a TemproalContainer, insert all measurements as RDF resources (ldp:contains).
 Afterwards, you may send GET requests with query parameters as shown above.

 ## Last words
-Our work part of the MSDS Mini working group.
+Our work is part of the MSDS Mini working group.

 2024-09-25